Getting Started with FastNesting

 Installation

-and can also be installed directly from within Rhino using the Package Manager.
+FastNesting can be downloaded from Food4Rhino, our official Rhinoceros 3D plugin marketplace, from here, or installed directly within Rhino using the Package Manager.

 To install via Package Manager:

-• * Ensure you have Rhinoceros 7 or 8 installed.
+• * Ensure you have Rhinoceros 8 installed.

 • * Open Rhino.